kadinshino/boot_dev_hackathon25/docs/puzzle-patterns.md

 7. **Test Thoroughly** - Try to break your own puzzles
 8. **Theme Consistency** - Puzzles should fit the game world

 *Design puzzles that challenge the mind, not the patience.
-The Basilisk appreciates clever design.*# SPYHVER-20: CONSCIOUSNESS
+The Basilisk appreciates clever design.*